iamarkadyt/q3maps/q3strong2018/readme.txt

 ====================================================================================

 * Changelog *
-Following changes rebalance the map by introducing new gameplay flows that make it more interesting and bring previously dead (unused) areas of the map to life.
+Following changes rebalance the map by introducing new gameplay flows that make it more interesting to play and bring previously dead (unused) areas of the map to life.

-Decorations & Structural:
 - Raised ceiling in the flagrooms.
 - Relit scene with modified sun shaders for more realistic look.
 Added soft global illumination.
 - Added a passage from the Ramp Room to the Main Room (former 'Lift Room').